In unusual legal move, attorney for family of Donovon Lynch called to testify before special grand jury

 “You always want to be very cautious with that because you want to ensure someone’s right to counsel,” Lingan said.
 “It’s a hallmark of our criminal justice that what clients say to their attorney is private.”

-The Office of the Comonwealth’s Attorney for Virginia Beach issued the subpoena, but declined to comment on it.
+The Office of the Commonwealth’s Attorney for Virginia Beach issued the subpoena but declined to comment on it.
 Spiro said he knew of two witnesses to Lynch’s shooting who had been called to testify before the special grand jury.